tsotnep/ETSE_GDSP/src/README.md

 ## List of Content

+* diff/    -difference between results from Matlab, and results from VHDL simulation
 * hdl/    -folder for source VHDL files used for synthesis
 * io/     -text files that are used as I/O files for simulation.
 * ip/     -xilinx IP cores, BRAM and DSP used in tcl scripts and projects